Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model: Experimental platforms and electronic interactions

-In this Appendix we consider a simple solid-state platform which provides an approximate physical realization of the model, Eq.~\ref{eq:H_two_TR_cSYKS}.
-This is inspired by Ref.~\cite{Chen2018}, but the same symmetry setting might be relevant in other platforms such as cold atoms~\cite{Danshita2017, Wei2020} or spin chain~\cite{Zhou2020} realizations.
+In this Appendix we consider a simple solid-state platform that provides an approximate physical realization of the spinful SYK model, Eq.~\ref{eq:H_two_TR_cSYKS}.
+This platform is largely inspired by Refs.~\cite{Chen2018, Sahoo2020}, but the same symmetry setting might be relevant for other platforms based on ultracold atoms~\cite{Danshita2017}, optical lattices~\cite{Wei2021} or spin chains~\cite{Zhou2020}.

 We consider a (0+1)-dimensional ``quantum dot" geometry inspired by the graphene flake of Ref.~\cite{Chen2018}.
-However, here we promote this setup to a topological insulator flake with the two surfaces denoted by $\tau= 1,2$.
-Each surface hosts a single Dirac fermion described by the low-energy Hamiltonian,
+Here we promote this setup to a topological insulator (TI) flake with the two surfaces denoted by $1,2$.
+Each surface hosts a single Dirac fermion, which can described by the low-energy Hamiltonians

-where ${\bm \sigma}$ are Pauli matrices acting on the electron spin and $\mu_{1/2}$ are chemical potentials, which in general could be different on both surfaces (for e.g. due to the flake being deposited on a substrate).
-When a strong (perpendicular) magnetic field is applied to the sample, the Dirac surface states collapse to a series of flat Landau levels~\cite{Cheng2010,Yoshimi2015}.
-The low-energy theory for the two surfaces thus read
+where ${\bm \sigma}$ are Pauli matrices acting on the electron spin, $v_F$ is the Fermi velocity and $\mu_{1/2}$ are chemical potentials, which in general could be different on the two surfaces (e.g. due to the TI flake being deposited on a substrate).
+The opposite signs of the Fermi velocity in Eq.~\ref{eq:TI_flake_hk} capture the fact that the two TI surfaces have opposite normal vectors.

+When a strong (perpendicular) magnetic field $\bm{B} = \nabla \times \bm{A} = B \bm{\hat{z}}$ is applied to the sample (see Fig.~\ref{fig6}), the Dirac surface states collapse to a series of flat Landau levels~\cite{Cheng2010,Yoshimi2015}.
+The low-energy theory for the two surfaces reads

-and we can choose the Landau gauge ${\bm A} = B y \hat{{\bm x}}$.
-Here the two surfaces are related by the unitary rotation $\sigma^z$ -- in other words the whole system is invariant under the unitary $U = \tau^x \sigma^z$ (up to an energy shift to account for the different chemical potentials).
-Let us set the chemical potentials of each surface to lie within their respective zeroth Landau level, which is field-independent and pinned at charge neutrality.
-Similarly to the case of graphene, where the zeroth Landau level is sublattice polarized, the zeroth Landau level of a topological insulator flake is spin-polarized,
+with the Zeeman energy $B_Z = \frac{1}{2} g \mu_B B$ where $g$ is the Land\'e factor and $\mu_B$ the Bohr magneton.
+For $\mu_1 = \mu_2$ the two surfaces are related by the unitary rotation $\sigma^z$ -- in other words the system is invariant under the unitary $U = \tau^x \sigma^z$ where $\tau^x$ is a Pauli matrix acting on the surface pseudospin.
+Let us set the chemical potential of each surface to lie within its respective zeroth Landau level at energy $E_0 = -B_Z$.
+Similarly to the case of graphene, where the zeroth Landau level is sublattice polarized (within each valley), the zeroth Landau level of a TI flake is spin-polarized, with